 Your Company has also started various programmes for training the work force inachieving improvements in micro level efficiency through training and workshops.

-Your Company also encourages leadership skills amongst its employees which has helpedmaintaining a loyal and efficient work force.
+Your Company also encourages leadership skills amongst its employees which have helpedmaintaining a loyal and efficient workforce.

 Your Company has as a policy always strived to ensure safety and security of its workforce.
 With a view to achieve this your Company constantly organises training programmesfor educating about the ways and means of working under strict safe conditions.
 YourCompany procures the best safety gears comprising of helmets safety belts and undertakesregular safety checks to ensure that the rules are followed.
 The Company has a dedicatedsafety officer to ensure compliance of the rules.

 Your Company is aware about its responsibility in terms of delivery of safe RailwayElectrification Eco System for the safety of lives and property that use the services ofthe Railways for meeting their transport requirements.